5argon/resource-script/documentation/to-json.md

 ```

 -   Outermost object (`const outer = {`) is ignored.
--   There are 3 modes to convert comments available in `astToJSON`, or you can ignore all comments by providing `undefined`.
+-   There are 3 modes to convert comments (via `-c` option) available in `astToJSON`, or you can ignore all comments by providing `undefined`.
 The result above is using `'object'` mode, note that only some comments are transferred.
 (The one on the object, so we have a nice place to store it.)
     -   `'object'` : Only transfer comments over the object to `"comment"` JSON key.
     -   `'deep'` : Also make comment on any non-object keys to turns the value to be `{ comment: ___, value: ___ }` instead to make room for storing the comment.
 This change the shape of data significantly for fields that has comment.
     -   `'forced-deep'` : Same as `'deep'` but even fields without comments are forced to have `{ comment: "", value: ___}`.
 (Empty string comment.)